jeremypbeasley/canlis_j/studio.markdown

   photos:
   - title:
     url: "/uploads/High%20Seas.jpg"
-- title: Canlis Salt Ramekins
-  desc: Local artisan and sculptor Dylan Andersen created a series of solid bronze
-    ramekins to accompany our opening bread course.
-Rather than being carved out, each is pressed into a bowl shape with around 50,000lbs of hydraulic pressure.
-  year: 2024
-  type: Objects
-  price: 45
-  purchase_url:
-  is_soldout: true
-  photo_duration: 2600
-  partner: Dylan Andersen
-  is_featured: true
-  is_visible: true
-  photos:
-  - title:
-    url: "/uploads/ramy.jpg"
-- title: The Canlis TV Dinner
-  desc: Canlis Frozen?
-You bet.
-This pandemic-era expirment turned out to be a big
-    hit among fans and regulars alike.
-Box design by Don Clark for Invisible Creature.
-  year: 2020
-  type: Uncategorized
-  price: 45
-  purchase_url:
-  is_soldout: true
-  photo_duration: 2600
-  partner:
-  is_featured: true
-  is_visible: true
-  photos:
-  - title:
-    url: "/uploads/dinnner.jpg"

 - title: Space Prom Poster
   desc: A one-night cosmic dance where tuxedos, taffeta, and starlight collide somewhere
     beyond Earth's atmosphere.
 Poster design by Don Clark for Invisible Creature.